merdok/homebridge-webos-tv/README.md

 - `mac` [required]
 Mac address of your tv
 - `keyFile` [optional]
-Path of the file to store permission token for your tv.
+To prevent the tv from asking for permission when you reboot homebridge, specify a file path to store the permission token.
 If the file doesn't exist it'll be created.
 Don't specify a directory or you'll get an `EISDIR` error.
 - `pollingEnabled` [optional]
 Wheter the TV state background polling is enabled.
 Useful for more accurate TV state awareness and HomeKit automation. **Default: false**
 - `pollingInterval` [optional]